OpenMDAO/POEMs/POEM_039.md

 The purpose of `ExecComp` is to provide a lightweight and low line-of-code way of interacting with functions, so requiring users to add multiple extra lines to declare their partials may somewhat defeat the purpose of this feature.

-So, by default ExecComp will retain it internal CS behavior.
+So, by default ExecComp will retain its internal CS behavior.
-Users may over-ride this by calling `declare_partials` and/or `declare_coloring` on the component, but doing this will turn off all internal/default CS code and will instead use the standard OpenMDAO component approximation tools.
+Users may override this by calling `declare_partials` and/or `declare_coloring` on the component, but doing this will turn off all internal/default CS code and will instead use the standard OpenMDAO component approximation tools.
 So by calling `declare_partials` for anything, a user is implicitly agreeing to define the partials for that entire component.